-Gee, 2018 is almost upon us.
+Gee, 2020 is already here.
 Startup entrepreneurs should jump into a new year fully equipped and ready to act.
 If not, they will be a few steps behind their rivals.

 At least 75% of venture-backed startups fail without returning so much as a dime to investors.

 In reality, that looks like this: every year there are 100,000,000 new businesses which mean only 25,000,000 actually set its business to work smoothly.

 Clearly, not all are destined to be winners.